September 15, 2022

 If you hire a photographer who is working for a company i.e. on a contractual basis, different rules may apply.

-When it comes to the so-called work-for-hire relationships, the copyright doesn’t belong to the photographer, but instead belongs to the company that they work for.
+When it comes to the so-called work-for-hire relationships, the copyright does belong to the photographer, but the usage rights belongs to the company that they work for.

 There is a general distinction between different types of creative work, e.g. whether you are dealing with the commissioned work from a specific photographer in their own time or whether you book a photo shoot with a photographer and your portrait photos are taken in the context of the work they carry out for a photo agency.